2015 Modern Slavery Act

 We are committed to ensuring that there is no modern slavery, or human trafficking, in our supply chains, or in any part of our business.
 Our compliance with this Act reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure this in our own business and spreading the message to our supply chain.

-Our business conforms to all the relevant UK employment legislation and our employment policies reflect that.
-We are also a member of SEDEX (Supplier Ethical Data Exchange), via which we independently audit our employment policies and practices against the Ethical Trading Initiative Base code standards.
+We are a member of SEDEX (Supplier Ethical Data Exchange), via which we independently audit our employment policies and practices against the Ethical Trading Initiative Base code standards.

 SUPPLIER ADHERENCE TO OUR VALUES